ekwan/PyPlate/docs/source/users_guide/configuration.rst

 Concentration Units
 """""""""""""""""""

-When specifying concentration in '%w/v', a default for the units for weight and volume is set using the `default_weight_Volume_units` option.
+When specifying concentration in '%w/v', a default for the units for weight and volume is set using the `default_weight_volume_units` option.

 .. code-block:: yaml